What is the minimum age for swimming lessons?

 How long will it take for my child to learn?

 This depends on your child’s prior experience, level of apprehension and anxiety, level of comprehension, level of poor habits picked up elsewhere, expectations…Children will not learn to swim overnight.
 Some learn faster than others.
 Our instructors can give you a solid assessment and approximate determinations, after working with your child.
 Older children may experience more anxiety whereas a younger child may be more carefree.
 Starting your child in the water early at our Parent and Toddler group is beneficial.
 Children learn at their own rate.
-Consistency with lessons is the best way to achieve the desired result.
+Consistency with lessons and lots of opportunity to practice at other pools (or at the beach!) between Water School courses is the best way to achieve the desired result.

 Why choose The Water School?